Contact

 Biodiversity and Marine Science

-The research focus on biodiversity and marine science originated from the combination of the expert knowledge at the Institute of Biology and Environmental Sciences (IBU) and the Institute for Chemistry and Biology of the Marine Environment (ICBM).
+The research focus on biodiversity and marine science originated from the combination of the expert knowledge at the Institute of Biology and Environmental Sciences (IBU) and the Institute for Chemistry and Biology of the Marine Environment (ICBM), which has been amended by the Helmholtz Institute for Functional Marine Biodiversity (HIFMB) in 2017.
 The strength of the IBU relates to its research on phenotypic, physiological, sensory and genetic adaptations to variations in environmental conditions, as well as the analysis of population dynamics and patterns of occurrence of many species with their functional characteristics in relation to resources, disturbances and other environmental factors.
-The ICBM is renowned for its interdisciplinary environmental research with a focus on marine fluxes of matter and energy and the functional role of marine biodiversity.
-This research takes place worldwide.
+The ICBM is renowned for its interdisciplinary environmental research in marine ecosystem, which focuses on the interaction of biogeochemistry and microbial processes, the functional role of marine biodiversity for matter and energy fluxes, as well as land-sea interactions in coastal areas worldwide.
+As a collaborative institute with the Alfred-Wegener-Institute (AWI), Helmholtz Centre for Polar and Marine Research, HIFMB adds expertise in computational biology, theory of complex systems and adaptations to global change, but especially extends the domain into social science and transdisciplinary approaches to the governance and management of marine ecosystems.

-A decidedly interdisciplinary approach also characterizes the marine sciences in Oldenburg, combining microbiological, ecological, geochemical, physical and modelling approaches.
-With the system analysis of the Wadden Sea, a model region for other coastal regions, Oldenburg's marine research has created a unique baseline for coastal research that is perceived both nationally and internationally.
+The marine sciences in Oldenburg combine microbiological, ecological, geochemical, physical and modelling approaches that are combined into system analyses to coastal and oceanic research.
+One focal region is the Wadden Sea, which are in the main venues of one past and two ongoing DFG research units (DynaCom and “Dynamic Deep Subsurface of High-Energy Beaches” [DynaDeep]).
+Thereby, the university has created a unique baseline for coastal research that is perceived both nationally and internationally.
 Due to its role as the home institute of the research vessel “Sonne", the ICBM is increasingly devoting itself to questions of ocean research.
-Central to this is the Transregio SFB TRR 51 with a focus on the functional role of the marine bacteria group Roseobacter, as well as other projects that address the composition of organic compounds in the ocean and the consequences of global environmental change.
+From 2010 to 2022, the Transregio SFB TRR 51 focused on the functional role of the marine bacteria group Roseobacter, other collaborative projects address the composition of organic compounds in the ocean and sea-air interactions (DFG research unit “Biogeochemical processes and Air–sea exchange in the Sea-Surface microlayer” [BASS]).
+More recently, this expertise has been linked to the geological, geochemical and paleontological focus of the University Bremen (Marum) leading to a successful collaboration in the light of the "Ocean Floor" excellence cluster.

 Zum Seitananfang scrollen Scroll to the top of the page